Gothic cathedrals and churches: Terminology

-At its time, Gothic architecture was called "The French Style."
-The term "Gothic" was a very negative term invented in the late Renaissance by its critics, including the art historian and architect Giorgio Vasari.
+At its time, Gothic architecture was called the opus Francigenum ('French work').
+The term "Gothic" was a negative term invented in the late Renaissance by its critics, including the art historian and architect Giorgio Vasari.
 They considered the style barbaric, the opposite of the new Renaissance style, which they favored.

 Early Gothic – France (mid-12th century)

 Abbot Suger and St Denis Basilica

 The Gothic style first appeared in France in the mid-12th century in an Abbey, St Denis Basilica, built by Abbot Suger (1081–1151).
 The old Basilica was the traditional burial place of Saint Denis, and of the Kings of France, and was also a very popular pilgrimage destination, so much so that pilgrims were sometimes crushed by the crowds.
 Suger became the abbot of Saint Denis in 1122.
 He became the friend and confidant of two French Kings Louis VI and Louis VII, and he served as regent for Louis VII during the absence of the King for the Second Crusade (1147–49).

 Suger, with the full support of the King, decided to enlarge the church and reconstruct it on a new model.
-His first modification was a new west facade, inspired in part by new churches in Normandy, with two towers and three deep portals.
+His first modification was a new west façade, inspired in part by new churches in Normandy, with two towers and three deep portals.
 Each of the portals had a tympanum of sculpture, telling a Biblical or inspiring story.
 The tympana installed by Sugar depicted the Last Judgement over the main door and the martyrdom of Saint Denis over the other door.
 The tympana over the east portals became a characteristic feature of later Gothic cathedrals.
-When the new facade was complete, Suger turned his attention to the choir and the ambulatory in the west of the church.
+When the new façade was complete, Suger turned his attention to the choir and the ambulatory in the west of the church.

 Suger was also a scholar of the philosophy of Plato, and he believed that light was a way through which the faithful could be elevated from the material to the immaterial and the divine.
 The ambulatory of the old church was very dark, since Romanesque architecture, with barrel vaults, required thick walls and supporting walls between the small chapels.
 Suger decided to use a new form of vault, the rib vault, with pointed arches, which was higher and stronger.
 This allowed him to remove the walls between the chapels, and opened the space for seventy stained glass windows in the choir, filling the church with light.